 That said, you’re not going to lose weight if you’re snacking on chips and candy all day.
 Stock up on a few healthy nibbles to keep you fueled.
 Dobrosielski suggests a small handful of almonds with an apple, some low-fat Greek yogurt with berries, or a few lean slices of deli meat wrapped in lettuce.
-Check out these other great snack ideas.
+Or try one of these best snacks for active older adults.

 Weight Loss Mistake #6: You’re Tormented by Your Scale

 You probably wouldn’t be reading this if you didn’t want to lose weight.
 But should you even lose weight?
-Obesity rates for the 65+ crowd have risen in recent years—about 37 percent are now considered obese—so the answer may very well be yes.
+About 41 percent of the 60+ crowd are considered obese, so the answer may very well be yes.
 But it’s still a topic that’s worth discussing with your doctor.

 Body mass index (BMI)—a number based on your height and weight—is often cited as a good way to quickly figure out if you have excess pounds to shed.
 But Nieves points out that it could be falsely elevated in people who have lost a few inches due to osteoporosis, because it’s impossible for them to stand up straight.